noahzeldin/dissertation/reception_analysis_write_up.md

 under the title, “Are you familiar with the Learning-piece ‘The Mother’?”, contains a similar urging to its readership: “Go with your wife to *The Mother*.
-Every woman, every mother must see the new Marxist, ***lebendige***, innovative drama *The Mother*.”\[36\] Given, however, that, for example, these and other the main KPD organ, the Rote FahneCommunist aligned newspapers, including KPD organs, advertised the piece and offered discounted tickets to their subscribers, this kind of encouragement is unsurprising.\[37\]
+Every woman, every mother must see the new Marxist, spirited, innovative drama *The Mother*.”\[36\] Given, however, that, for example, these and other Communist-aligned newspapers, including KPD organs, advertised the piece and offered discounted tickets to their subscribers, this kind of encouragement is unsurprising.\[37\]

-One of the most detailed and laudatory leftwing articles on *The Mother* was published shortly after the premiere in the *Rote Fahne* under the title “Brecht’s Learning-piece a Great Success.”
-The article praises Brecht and discusses the pedagogy behind the piece.
+One of the most detailed and laudatory leftwing articles on *The Mother* was published shortly after the premiere in the *Rote Fahne* under the title “Brecht’s Learning-piece a Great Success.”\[38\] The article praises Brecht and discusses the pedagogy behind the piece.
 For instance, discussing the scene in which Vlassova distributes leaflets calling for the factory workers to strike, the author of the article writes, “The foundational concepts of Marxism are made clear to her through the simplest examples of proletarian life.”
 We see here that for Communists, the intentionally simplified and pedagogically oriented content of the work was a positive quality, in contrast to rightwing and centrist critics.

-However, perhaps one of the most intriguing reviews of *The Mother* contained in the corpus was published in the main SPD organ *Vorwärts* (to be precise, in the evening edition, *Der Abend*), the day after the work’s premiere.\[38\] The author, Max Hochdorf, tries to reclaim Gorky’s novel for the Social Democrats\[39\] and criticizes Brecht, who “racks his brains on his epic theater\[,\]” which Hochdorf later calls a “pseudo-theater” \[*Halbtheater*\].
+However, perhaps one of the most intriguing reviews of *The Mother* contained in the corpus was published in the main SPD organ *Vorwärts* (to be precise, in the evening edition, *Der Abend*), the day after the work’s premiere.\[39\] The author, Max Hochdorf, tries to reclaim Gorky’s novel for the Social Democrats\[40\] and criticizes Brecht, who “racks his brains on his epic theater\[,\]” which Hochdorf later calls a “pseudo-theater” \[*Halbtheater*\].
 Hochdorf’s aesthetic conservatism, arguably a manifestation of some of the trends discussed